rfvgyhn/min-ed-launcher/README.md

 `"C:\Program Files (x86)\Steam\Steam.exe" -gameidlaunch 359320 /edo`

+### Icon on Linux
+1. Copy the included `min-ed-launcher.svg` file to your environment's default icon location

+   Common icon locations are `~/.local/share/icons/hicolor/scalable/apps` and `/usr/share/icons/scalable/apps`.
+2. Copy the included `min-ed-launcher.desktop` file to your environment's default application launcher location

+   Common locations are `~/.local/share/applications` and `/usr/share/applications`

+   You may need to update your cache by running `update-desktop-database` pointed at whereever you copied the desktop file. e.g. `update-desktop-database ~/.local/share/applications/`
+3. Set the WM_CLASS/Application Id property in your launch options.
+How you do this will depend on your terminal emulator.
+Examples are below:
+   * Alacritty - `alacritty --class min-ed-launcher -e ./MinEdLauncher %command% /autorun /autoquit /edo`
+   * kitty - `kitty --class min-ed-launcher ./MinEdLauncher %command% /autorun /autoquit /edo`

 ### Troubleshooting
 Debug logging is placed in the standard log location for your operating system: